Haniya220/Voice-to-Text-converter/README.md

-# voiceIntel
+# VOICE-TO-TEXT

-VoiceIntel is an AI-powered speech-to-text web application that allows users to record or upload audio, convert speech into text, format transcripts with AI, and manage transcript history securely.
+Voice-to-Text is an AI-powered speech-to-text web application that allows users to record or upload audio, convert speech into text, format transcripts with AI, and manage transcript history securely.

 ## 🚀 Features